Zion Springs wedding ceremony white lantern with green foliage on rustic barrel white pergola

 • extra charge for setting up early.

 It’s a long day, and you want to remember that your photographer, videographer, DJ, and musicians need to eat and drink as well.
-You don’t necessarily have to provide them with the same food as your guests, although you can be sure they perform better with a nice meal instead of some desultory pizza in a greasy box.
+You don’t necessarily have to provide them with the same food as your guests, although they will possibly perform better with a nice meal instead of some desultory pizza in a greasy box.

 Consider spending $7-$10 per person.